A brief history of how Loved by Hannah And Eli, Inc. began…

 I thought I can do this too!
-So I dug out the Goodwill bags of Hannah & Eli's outgrown items and pulled out a few pieces I thought I could sell.
+So I dug out the bags of clothes the kids had out grown and pulled out a few pieces I thought I could sell.

 My Instagram name reflected what I sold.
 My items were literally loved by Hannah and Eli.
 I had my very own little consignment shop.
 I really enjoyed the interaction with other moms and the little bit of extra money I was making.
 I was really crafty (well, tried to be) at this time too.
 I was in charge of all the crafts for my local MoPs Group (Mother's of Preschoolers) & I was really into Pinterest and DIY.
 My motto was "there isn't anything I can't spray paint!"

-Soon, I found that the items I had made/embellished/altered for my kids sold pretty quickly and had a nice amount of interest.
-So I started offering more, incorporating pieces that were not pre-loved (worn/used by my kids) but that were new and I had altered.
+Soon, I found that the items I had made/embellished/altered for my kids sold pretty quickly and had attracted a good amount of interest.
+So I started offering more, incorporating pieces that were not pre-loved (worn/used by my kids) but that were new and I had altered or embellished.
 I would hand-print or stamp various pieces of kids clothing such as onesie, bibs, tee shirts, and leggings.

 Leggings/pants I had fun stamping for the kids - look at Eli and his paci!